-AN EXQUISITE LISTED PERIOD COTTAGE, PART OF ONE OF THIS COTSWOLD MARKET TOWN'S MOST SIGNIFICANT TERRACES FORMERLY CONNECTED TO THE GATCOMBE PARK ESTATE
+AN EXQUISITE LISTED PERIOD COTTAGE WITH UNLIMITED FIBRE OPTIC WIFI, PART OF ONE OF THIS COTSWOLD MARKET TOWN'S MOST SIGNIFICANT TERRACES FORMERLY CONNECTED TO THE GATCOMBE PARK ESTATE

 This holiday let offers luxury self catering rental accommodation whether you are looking for a holiday, short break or romantic weekend and is welcoming at any time of year - Sleeps up to 8 (plus cots).
 The interior is a skilful blend of old and new with the character features combining with modern appointments and chic décor to provide a holiday home of exceptional appeal that can only be fully appreciated on arrival.